conda/conda/docs/source/build_tutorials/pkgs2.rst

 These two build files contain all the variables such as for 32-bit or 64-bit architecture (the ARCH variable) and the build environment prefix (PREFIX).
 The two files ``build.sh`` and ``bld.bat`` files must be in the same directory as your ``meta.yaml`` file.
-In this tutorial you're going to make both ``build.sh`` and ``bld.bat`` so that other users can built the appropriate package for their architecture.
+In this tutorial you're going to make both ``build.sh`` and ``bld.bat`` so that other users can build the appropriate package for their architecture.

 First we'll write the build file for Windows and then the build file for Linux and OS X.